mirochaj/ares/doc/example_grid.rst

     blobs_1d = ['cgm_h_2', 'igm_Tk', 'dTb']
     blobs_1d_z = np.arange(5, 21)

+.. note :: For a complete listing of ideas for 1-D blobs see :doc:`fields`.

 Now, we’ll make a dictionary full of parameters that will get passed to every global 21-cm signal calculation.
 In addition to the blobs, we’ll set ``tanh_model=True`` to speed things up (see next section regarding physical models), and ``problem_type=101``: